 Do You Know How to Drive If Your Tire Goes Flat?

-Here’s an infographic on what to do if it happens to you.
-And a checklist for preventing flat tires in the first place.
+Here’s what to do if it happens to you, along with a checklist for preventing flats.

 How Can You Prevent Flat Tires?